our impact.

 To track our impact, we consider the following:

-The extent to which we drive systemic change within the food industry and communities to prioritize sustainability and food security.
+How our work is changing the food recovery scene.
+How we are making surplus food donations more common.
+How effectively we mobilize partnerships and resources to expand food redistribution.
+How we drive systemic change within the food industry and communities to prioritize sustainability and food security.